farynaio/org-link-archive/README.md

 # Org Link Archive

 This packages provides functionality to replace org-mode link at point with archivised link produced by archive.org.
-The replaced link has to be in (org-mode link format)[https://orgmode.org/manual/Link-Format.html].
+The replaced link has to be in org-mode https://orgmode.org/manual/Link-Format.html.

 ### Installation